-- E. Penalties for Violations of the Code of Ethics. - i.
-Of an accused to confront and cross-examine his/her accuser. - i.
-A violation of the Code of Ethics may lead to any one or a combination of the following the following penalties: - ii.
+- i.
+Of an accused to confront and cross-examine his/her accuser. - ii.
 Of every witness or party to be represented by an attorney at law of his/her Choice. - iii.
 Of every witness to decline to answer questions in accordance with the Fifth Amendment to the Constitution of the United States.